 Kris Spitler, Esq. will cover hot topics in employment law focusing on recent significant court decisions, new laws and regulations, and other legal trends that your business needs to know now.
 She will also be participating in a presentation, along with Mindy E. Weinstein, Esq, the Acting Director EEOC Washington Field Office, where she will discuss successfully addressing sexual discrimination risks in today’s changing cultural landscape, and reducing the potential liability for your business.

 We are also pleased to announce that Christopher D. Silva, Assistant District Director, U.S. Department of Labor/Wage & Hour Division, will speak on FLSA exemptions, wage deductions, independent contractor classifications, overtime requirements, and minimum wage issues.

 For additional information on the other topics, speakers, and online registration CLICK HERE

-Formation, Employees, and Tax Status – unless an organizer of an LLC makes an alternative election with the Internal Revenue Service to be taxed as a corporation, a new LLC will, like a partnership, be treated as a “pass through” entity for tax purposes, i.e., income or losses pass through to the LLC members.
-For new business owners the ability to deduct early losses may seem like a positive facet of the LLC but it can create problems.
+A new LLC, like a partnership, will be treated as a “pass-through” entity for tax purposes, i.e., income or losses pass through to the LLC members (unless an organizer of an LLC makes an alternative election with the Internal Revenue Service to be taxed as a corporation).
+For new business owners the ability to deduct early losses may seem like a positive facet of the LLC but there are other factors one should consider.

 It should be clear that the path that looks the easiest is not without consequences.
-If you are organizing a start-up or considering becoming a member in an LLC make sure you obtain competent counsel to discuss, your business goals, liability concerns, and operational matters.
+If you are organizing a start-up or considering becoming a member in an LLC make sure you obtain competent counsel in Business Law to discuss, your business goals, liability concerns, and operational matters.

 *This information is designed to provide general information, is not intended to constitute legal advice and should not be utilized as a substitute for professional services in specific situations.
 If legal advice or other expert assistance is required, the services of a professional should be sought.